jeffreylindsey/AdventOfCode2024/README.md

 The reversed list approach worked!
 I don't feel like it's the best solution, but it's good enough to move on for now.
 If I feel like revisiting any of these days, this is one to revisit.

+#### Day 3

+Ah, now we're *intentionally* getting into parsing!

+Not sure if there will be a case where a number has more than three digits, but I suppose I might as well handle that case.

+I'm kinda surprised there still isn't a built-in `string_view` to integer function.
+I could try using `std::from_chars` to avoid making a copy of the string, but `std::stoi` is simpler, and I'm not that conserned about performance right now.

+Part 1 input worked on the first try.

+Now we're parsing with state!
+I noticed part 2 has a different sample than part 1, which is only a minor inconvenience.

+For a brief moment, I thought it might be time to introduce a class, but then I realised all I needed was to add a couple more ParseMatch calls.